 This personalized approach to onboarding generally results in two outcomes:

-If you are able to reduce the amount of training the new employee needs prior to being considered job-ready, you can also reduce total onboarding time, which saves you money.
+- Onboarding time is shortened: If you can reduce the amount of training that the new employee needs prior to being considered job-ready, you can also reduce total onboarding time, which saves you money.

-Using this personalized onboarding approach shows new employees that you are invested in their growth and that you care about providing them with the support they need to succeed.
-You can cut out most of the redundant material they already demonstrate competence in and instead present them with challenging material that develops and expands their skills.
+- Onboarding becomes more focused and engaging: Using this personalized onboarding approach shows new employees that you are invested in their growth and that you care about providing them with the support they need to succeed.
+You can cut out most of the redundant material they already demonstrate competence in, and instead, present them with challenging material that develops and expands their skills.